//legal

 If we engage in any automated processing including profiling which produces legal effects or similarly significant effects concerning you, we will notify you, provide meaningful information about the logic and envisaged consequences, and offer the right to human intervention (Art.
 22 GDPR).
 At present we do not carry out such processing activities.

-We may use personal data (e.g., IP address, cookie identifiers) for remarketing and behavioral advertising campaigns using platforms such as Google Ads, Meta (Facebook) Ads or similar.
-These platforms may display targeted ads based on previous interactions with our website.
+2. We may use personal data — such as IP addresses, cookie identifiers and email addresses — for remarketing and behavioural advertising campaigns using platforms such as Google Ads, Meta (Facebook) Ads or similar.
+These platforms may display targeted advertisements based on previous interactions with our website.
 This processing is based on your prior consent under Article 6(1)(a) GDPR.
 You can withdraw consent or manage preferences via our cookie banner or directly in your advertising account settings.

 Data Category